 Agreement.
-The Parties' agreement on injunctive terms is set forth in Section V of the Agreement.
 The Parties agree that the Court shall retain jurisdiction to enter an Amended Consent Judgment imposing injunctive terms in accordance with the Agreement, and that the Parties shall confer and agree as to the final form and time of filing of such Amended Consent Judgment prior to its filing with the Court.
-The Parties further agree that compliance with injunctive terms may be enforced in this Court consistent with the terms to be specified in the injunctive provisions set forth in the Amended Consent Judgment.
+The Parties further agree that compliance with injunctive terms may only be enforced pursuant to the process set forth in the Agreement and consistent with the terms to be specified in the injunctive provisions set forth in the Amended Consent Judgment.